 - John Warburton’s 1724 map republished in 1749

-- Two maps by Roque: the 1745 map of Middlesex and the 1754 Topographical Map of the County of Middlesex.
+- Two maps by Roque: the 1746 map of London and its Environs and the 1754 Topographical Map of the County of Middlesex.

 - John Andrews’ An Accurate Map of the Country Fifteen Miles Round London, produced in 1787